b. 1991 -

 Hayden Jackson was the recent winner of the Richard (Dick) Bishop Emerging Art Prize at the Latrobe Regional Gallery.
 Part of his award Jackson was able to utilise one of the Morwell Galleries to present a selection of new work titled Politics of Paint.

 “The objective of my art is to explore the qualities of paint and its versatility as a medium.
 I aim to create a world within a world, to expose the viewer to a large array of pastel colours and bleeding varnishes.
 The paintings are highly reflective of light.
 I want the viewer to be lost in the size and depth of the heavily layered works, the layering of paints and varnish will display 3 dimensionally on the 2 dimensional canvases.
 Through viewing the works the audience should feel somewhat engulfed by a sensory overload of colour.”

 Piermarq is proud to be representing Hayden Jackson as a gallery and agent.
-His new work featured in our Summer 2016 Group show titled Rodeo Sideshow, and we look forward to presenting his second solo show in 2017.
+His new work featured in our Summer 2016 Group show titled Rodeo Sideshow, and we look forward to presenting his second solo exhibition Flux in August 2017.